 The growth of Salesforce in the nonprofit sector has created a growing demand for implementation services and integrated technology solutions.
 Firms looking to enter the ecosystem often need help finding the best opportunities and partnerships.
 Firms that have been serving the space for awhile may find themselves wondering how to remain competitive as the field grows more crowded.
-And all firms have to work to keep pace with evolving requirements of the Salesforce and Salesforce.org partner programs, and to find and retain talent.
+And all firms have to work to keep pace with evolving requirements of the Salesforce partner program, and to find and retain talent.

 What are the right strategies, methods, and messaging to grow your business in the Salesforce.org ecosystem?